 Floral designers arrange flowers in creative ways to produce arrangements for every occasion, therefore, a career in this field is much desired.
 An expert in this field, most likely, has earned a career diploma in floral design.
 Although a formal education is not a requirement, it will certainly assist you in getting the position you desire.

 Where can you work with a career diploma in floral design?
 As you work to create floral arrangements, you may wonder where your skills will be appreciated.
-For the most part, floral designers with certifications can find employment in florist shops, however, the projected growth rate between 2016 and 2026 seems to detect a 6% decline.
+For the most part, floral designers with certifications can find employment in florist shops, however, the projected growth rate by 2028 seems to detect a 14% decline.

 This decline seems to be contributed to the technology of today, as consumers are busy with everyday activities such as work, raising a family and school functions, using online services to order flower arrangements are just more feasible.
 In one respect, this online format cuts down on the need for the personable, community florist shop.
 On the other hand, if you are established as a florist who works with online services, your business can flourish as you offer both services, in person and online.